dmlc/xgboost/doc/faq.rst

 **********************************
 How to handle categorical feature?
 **********************************
-Visit :doc:`this tutorial </tutorials/categorical>` for a walk through of categorical data handling and some worked examples.
+Visit :doc:`this tutorial </tutorials/categorical>` for a walkthrough of categorical data handling and some worked examples.

 ******************************************************************
 Why not implement distributed XGBoost on top of X (Spark, Hadoop)?